nss-evening-cohort-25/django-rest-api-assessment/README.md

 ## 🐟 Tuna Piano API

-This API will allow developers to build applications that recommend songs based on a provided genre.
-It will manage artists, songs produced by those artists, and the genre for each song.
+This API enables developers to create applications that provide song recommendations based on genre.
+It manages artists, their songs, and the associated genre for each song.

-We'll make millions 💰 💰 💰
+Let's make millions! 💰 💰 💰

 ### Setup

-1. Clone the template repository
+1. Clone the template repository.
-2. `cd` to the directory it creates
+2. Navigate to the created directory using `cd`.
-3. `pipenv shell`
+3. Activate the Pipenv environment with `pipenv shell`.
-4. `pipenv install`
+4. Install the dependencies using `pipenv install`.
-5. Open in VS Code
+5. Open the project in Visual Studio Code.
-6. Make sure the correct interpreter is selected
+6. Ensure that the correct interpreter is selected.
-7. Implement the code
+7. Implement the code.

 ### MVP Routes by Entity

-Here are all the possible routes for this API.

-Each route has a ticket associated with it that lists the following information:
+These are all the available routes for this API.
+Each route has an associated ticket containing the following information:
-- Description of the route,
-- What the request should look like
+- Route description.
+- Request structure:
-    - Method Verb
+    - HTTP method.
-    - Route Path
+    - Route path.
-    - JSON Body - (if applicable)
+    - JSON body (if applicable).
-- What the response should look like
+- Response structure:
-    - JSON Body (if applicable)
+    - JSON body (if applicable).
-    - Status Code
+    - Status code.

 #### 🎶 Songs